Allowing leakage can increase quantum transmission: Abstract

 \section{Abstract}

-Entanglement lies at the root of quantum theory.
-It is a remarkable resource that is generally believed to diminish when entangled systems interact with their environment.
-On the contrary, we find that engaging a system with its environment increases its ability to retain entanglement.
-The maximum rate of retaining entanglement is given by the quantum channel capacity.
-We counter-intuitively boost the quantum capacity of a channel by leaking almost all quantum information to the channel's environment.
-This boost exploits two-letter level non-additivity in the channel's coherent information.
-The resulting non-additivity has a far larger magnitude and a qualitatively wider extent than previously known.
+Entanglement and quantum information lie at the root of quantum theory.
+These remarkable resources are generally believed to diminish when systems carrying them interact with their environment.
+By contrast, we find that engaging a system with its environment can increases its ability to carry quantum information.
+The maximum rate of transmission is given by the quantum channel capacity.
+We counter-intuitively boost this capacity of a channel by allowing it to leak almost all quantum information to the channel's environment.
+We conceptually and numerically explain this boost to arise from two-letter level super-additivity in the channel's coherent information.
+Such super-additivity has a far larger magnitude and a qualitatively wider extent than previously known.
 Our findings have a surprising implication for quantum key distribution: maximum rates for key distribution can be boosted by allowing leakage of information to the eavesdropping environment.